 Step 6: Cast and Crew Lists and Who’s Whos

 The Cast section offers various headings: Cast Members, Production / Creative, Understudies, and Orchestra.
-These headings are fully customisable; click any of the headings to change their text.
+These headings are fully customizable; click any of the headings to change their text.
 Don’t want to use multiple headings?
 Any header without content added beneath it will not appear in the finished program.

 Creating the cast list is as easy as typing in the character name and the name of the actor playing the role.
 You can even use the “Add in Bulk” option to add an entire ensemble on one line or paragraph.
 The crew section works similarly, but without the option for multiple headings.